ibraim-gm/emacs-devtools/README.md

 If you enable everything, you will have:

 * A custom (dark) color theme for your emacs.
 I find it much easier on the eyes than the standard white background.
-* Auto-complete (aka "Intellisense") support for Common Lisp and Clojure.
-You can implement/enable this functionality for other languages as well.
+* Auto-complete (aka "Intellisense") support for Common Lisp and Clojure, using the lisp process.
+* Auto-comple for other languges, using the content of the opened files of the same type.
+* Support for Java and Android (using ant for compilation).
+There is also a basic suport for ant XML editing.
 * Default configurations for latex use (requires [AUCTex](http://www.gnu.org/software/auctex/)).
 * Support for multiple "environments" inside your emacs.
 * IDE-like display of your buffers, with customizable layout.
 * An example of using Gnus with GMail.
+* Note that clojure support depends on [Leiningen](http://leiningen.org/) to work.

 Keep in mind that I'm **NOT** the author of most of the functionality: I only use the existing emacs libraries and package them together.